46 Sydney Buildings, Bath

 46 Sydney Buildings forms part of a pair of Grade II semi-detached early 19th century dwellings situated within the Bath conservation area and World Heritage site, overlooking the boundary of the Bath and Bristol Green Belt and the Cotswolds AONB.
 It forms a streetscape of semi-detached pairs of Grade II dwellings following the road to the south, with some ‘glimpses’ of wider landscape views out to the west to the Georgian city.
 The building is designed as a balanced, symmetrical pair with its neighbour centrally divided by blind windows on the ground and first floors; this is an architectural device utilised across the front and rear elevations.
 There is some limited visibility of the southern side elevation from the pavement.
 The existing side extension is believed to be water closet dating to the late 19th century or later; however, the lower ground floor section could be contemporary to the original construction date of the building.
 This lower ground floor section would be retained as part of proposals.

-The Trust previously commented in response to refused applications 20/00889/LBA & 20/00888/FUL.
-We did not originally oppose the principle of a new side extension, but we continue to maintain that any such extension should be complementary and recessive in its design and use of materials, with suitable justification provided regarding any possible loss of historic fabric or aesthetics.
+BPT has responded to a series of refused applications for the proposed replacement of the side extension (see 20/00889/LBA & 20/00888/FUL, 21/00966/LBA & 21/01182/FUL).
+The principle of a new side extension is not opposed; however, any such extension should be complementary and recessive in its design and use of materials, with suitable justification provided regarding any possible loss of historic fabric or aesthetics.